SReject/expressionish/docs/usage.md

 | `$a` | $a | Not a valid variable name so treated as-is |
 | `$10` | $10 | Not a valid variable name so treated as-is |

 ## $if Variable
-the `$if` variable is a special variable that consists of a condition and two follwoing  arguments.
+The `$if` variable is a special variable that consists of a condition and one to two following  arguments.

 When the specified condition is true, the first argument is returned as the result otherwise the second argument is returned as the result.

+Variables, including `$if`, can be used in the condtion aswell as the arguments.
+Variables in the arguments will only be evaluated respectively of the conditions result.
+That is the first argument is only evalidated when the condition is true, the second argument is only evaluated when the condition is false.

 You can find more info on conditions [here](./conditions.md)